The Martial Compendium 5E

 Maneuver Type: Martial (Strike)

-As an Action, you expend one superiority die to make a powerful shot that rips through your targets.
-Each creature in a straight line up to the normal range of your weapon, must make a Dexterity saving throw or take Weapon damage + your superiority die + your Strength or Dexterity modifier.
+As an Action, you can make powerful shot that rips through your targets.
+Each creature in a straight line up to the normal range of your weapon, must make a Dexterity saving throw or take Weapon damage + your Strength modifier.
+Any damage modifiers that would apply to a ranged attack with the weapon also apply to the damage dealt by this maneuver.

 Pinning Shot